-

 Apron at Stanley Airport

-Two FIGAS Islander aircraft, local helicopter company Robinson 44 - VP-FHS and refuelling bowser on the apron at Stanley Airport.
+Two FIGAS Islander aircraft, a Robinson 44 helicopter and refuelling bowser on the apron at Stanley Airport.

 -